-I'm really thrilled to be part of the new podcast series which is a partnership between Folio and the Salt Cay Writers Retreat.
+I'm really thrilled to be part of the podcast partnership between Folio and the Salt Cay Writers Retreat.
 Really cool interviews, including my chance to interview Lee Child, bestselling author of the Jack Reacher Series.
 Sign up and listen here.

 In other podcast news, my Artists Podlight Podcast is now live on their website.
 Click here to listen!